Admissions and Paying your Deposit

 Can I receive a scholarship and assistantship?

 No, you must elect one or the other.
+Rarely are scholarships awarded in addition to graduate assistantships.

 Should I wait to pay my bill until after aid disburses?